 Hakama (uniform bottom) - $100-$150 (different levels of quality/style dictate pricing)

 (NOTE: Keikogi/Hakama are often available online as a combination purchase for around $150)

 (NOTE: Depending on your level of care of these items, Hakama may need replacing every 2 to 3 years, and Keikogi may need replacing every 1-1.5 years.
 These are all just estimates.)

 6 to 12 months after starting....

-If you are eligible to practice in full bogu, Memphis Kendo Club has some club bogu available to rent for $10/month.
+If you are eligible to practice in full bogu, Memphis Kendo Association has a limited number of club bogu available to rent for $20/month.
 This rental includes ONLY men, dou, and tare.
-You will need to purchase your own kote, which will cost approximately $150 online.
+You will need to purchase your own KOTE (due to wild variations in everyone's hand sizes).

 NEVER HESITATE TO SPEAK TO A SENIOR CLUB MEMBER OR INSTRUCTOR FOR ADVICE PRIOR TO PURCHASING ANY KENDO EQUIPMENT!!
-Always be sure to shop around online (see the LINKS on this blog's main page for suggestions) to look for a good deal!
+Always be sure to shop around online to look for seasonal/holiday sales and good deals!